Tasiilaq, a town in Arctic southeastern Greenland with bright red wooden buildings and harbor surrounded by high mountains.

 Icelandic Mosaic Cruise

-Board a luxury French expedition ship to sail Iceland's western coast over 8 days, or circumnavigate over 12 days, on this romantic Iceland cruise operating round-trip from Reykjavik.
+Board a luxury French expedition ship to sail Iceland's western coast over 8 days on this romantic Iceland cruise operating round-trip from Reykjavik.

 Jun Jul Aug